 You need to make some sacrifices.

-If a life of travel is what you really want, no matter if you are broke, if you make it your priority, travel is absolutely possible.
+This is definitely one of the top travel excuses because if traveling is what you really want, no matter if you are broke, if you make it your priority, travel is absolutely possible.
 Surely it won’t be accomplished overnight but with a few changes in your lifestyle, it becomes very achievable in the long run.

 Change your habits.

-Live cheaper as you work towards your goal while making ways to save money in every chance that you get.
+Live cheaper as you work towards your goal while making ways to save money at every chance that you get.